 WHEN CAN A COURT WITHHOLD ADJUDICATION?

 Not all cases qualify for a withhold of adjudication.
 Examples of such crimes include any first degree felony offenses.
 For Second Degree felony offenses, the general rule is that the court may not withhold adjudication, but can withhold if the state attorney requests a withhold in writing, or if the court makes a written finding that the withholding of adjudication is justified based on the criteria set forth in Florida Statutes Section 921.0026 (same as the reasons for a downward departure sentence).
-There's also a limitation on the number of withholds a person can receive.
-Adjudication cannot be withheld on a second degree felony if the defendant has a prior withhold on a felony.
+There's also a limitation on the number of withholds a person can receive, but such limitations are rarely followed.
+For example, adjudication cannot be withheld on a second degree felony if the defendant has a prior withhold on a felony.
 The same rules apply to Third Degree felony charges, but the limitation applies for those that have two or more prior withholdings on a felony.
 (Withholds on juvenile offenses do not count towards the above analysis)

 If a court does withhold adjudication, it must place the defendant on probation if the case is a felony, but probation is not required for misdemeanor withholds.